Leopard-2019/TriviaGame/README.md

 # TRIVIA GAME #

-This repository is for a Javascript game, using Jquery Bootstrap styling, including buttons, and setInterval functionality.
+This repository is for a Javascript game, using jQuery Bootstrap styling, including buttons, and setInterval functionality.
 The game contains a Javascript file to run the game, an html and css file, and images used in the game.
 The styling is created through the use of bootstrap, a css file, and within the html file.

 The game is a trivia game with questions employing a basebal theme.
 It consists of seven questions, displayed one at a time; each one must be answered in 15 seconds.